1. Why Chinese Electric SUVs Now Lead the Global Market

 AWD dual motor

-Best for: Large families needing seven seats, all-wheel drive capability, and serious range — at a price that represents a transformative saving versus equivalent European and American seven-seat EVs.
+Best for: Large families requiring three rows of seating, all-wheel drive capability, and serious range — at a price representing perhaps the most dramatic saving versus European and American rivals in the entire Chinese EV lineup.

 07